-- Description [BPF] Description and BPF expression of the trace. - Sampling Type of sampling being used.

-- From Date when the Packet Tracer started capturing packets. - Until Time or the conditions that will cause the Packet Tracer to stop capturing the traffic. - Status Indicates the status of the Packet Tracer.
-It is green if it is running, and red if it is not. - Packet Tracer Packet Sensor or Packet Filter used for capturing packets. - Files / Size Number of dump files generated and the size of the latest dump file. - Packets Number of packets captured. - Actions Click the first icon to view the latest dump file in an integrated packet analyzer interface.
+- Description [BPF] The description and BPF expression of the trace. - Sampling The type of sampling being used. - From The date when the Packet Tracer started capturing packets. - Until The time or the conditions that will cause the Packet Tracer to stop capturing the traffic. - Status Indicates the status of the Packet Tracer.
+It is green if it is running, and red if it is not. - Packet Tracer The Packet Sensor or the Packet Filter used for capturing packets. - Files / Size The number of dump files generated and the size of the latest dump file. - Packets The number of packets captured. - Actions Click the first icon to view the latest dump file in an integrated packet analyzer interface.
 Click the second icon to download the latest dump file to your computer.
-If downloading does not work, but viewing does, increase the values of the max_execution_time and memory_limit from php.ini.
+If downloading does not work, but viewing does, increase the values of the max\execution\time and memory\limit from php.ini.
 Click the third icon to stop capturing packets.